openframeworks/ofBook/chapters/math/chapter.md

 If we want to use the `lerp` function, we're aiming to get it to the range between 0 and 1.
 We can do that by knocking `inputMin` off the input `value` so that it starts at 0, then dividing by the size of the domain: $$x=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}$$
 Now that we've tamed the input domain to be between 0 and 1, we do the exact opposite to the output: `ofMap(value, inputMin, inputMax, outputMin, outputMax)` $=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}\cdot\left(\text{outputMax}-\text{outputMin}\right)+\text{outputMin}$

 Here's an example.
 Let's say we're given a dataset in Farenheit.
-Farenheit sets 0 to be the freezing point of brine and 100 to be the body temperature of a slightly ill British human (duh?).
-In order to do _anything_ with that, we first need to convert that to Celsius, which at least uses *The Same Damn Substance™* for 0 and 100: Water.
+Farenheit sets 0 to be the freezing point of brine and 100 to be the body temperature of a slightly ill British human (_duh?_).
+In order to do anything with that information, we first need to convert that to Celsius, which at least uses _The Same Damn Substance™_ for 0 and 100: Water.
 Now, we happen to know that water freezes at $32_{\text{f}}$ and boils at $212_{\text{f}}$, so we have the same exact objective range, now it's time to map.
 We'll use an array for this:

 ```cpp
 vector<float> farenheitValues;